abridged/collabland-dev/help-docs/command-center/create-a-tgr/friend-tech-tgr.md

 5. Enter the `Creator Wallet Address`.
    - Ask the Creator to [find the `Creator Wallet Address`](#how-to-find-the-creator-wallet-address) in the Friend.Tech app.

-6. Set the Minimum amount of Keys.
-Needed to gain the role.
+6. Set the Minimum amount of Keys needed to gain the role.
-   - Optional: Set a Maximum score.
+   - Optional: Set a Maximum number of Keys.

 7. Click "Save".